Call us: 0800 843 752Free shipping for orders $150 or over

 The maidenhair fern houseplant is a timeless favourite among indoor plant enthusiasts in New Zealand, known for its lacy, delicate fronds and graceful appearance.
 As a feature on a living room shelf, a humid bathroom windowsill, or in a shaded office corner, this fern adds classic elegance and a lush splash of green wherever it grows.
 Whether you’re a seasoned fern collector or just starting your indoor plant journey, the maidenhair fern houseplant brings both beauty and a touch of challenge—rewarding those who meet its needs with lush, verdant foliage.

-Garden uses: Borders, Containers, Living areas, Paths & Steps, Ponds, Pool areas
+Garden uses: Arches, Banks, Borders, Containers, Ground covering, Living areas, Paths & Steps, Patios, Pool areas, Topiary, Walls

-Garden styles: Backyard, City & Courtyard, Frontyard, Japanese, Modern
+Garden styles: Backyard, City & Courtyard, Coastal, Frontyard, Japanese, Modern, Native

 phlebodium-blue-star-